jgm/gitit/README.markdown

 =====

 Gitit is a wiki program written in Haskell.
-It uses [HAppS][] for the web server and session state, [git][] for storage, history, search, diffs, and merging, and [pandoc][] for markup processing.
-Pages and uploaded files are stored in a git repository and may be modified either by using git's command-line tools or through the wiki's web interface.
+It uses [HAppS][] for the web server and [pandoc][] for markup processing.
+Pages and uploaded files are stored in a [git][] or [darcs][] repository and may be modified either by using the VCS's command-line tools or through the wiki's web interface.
 Pandoc's extended version of markdown is used as a markup language.
 Pages can be exported in a number of different formats, including LaTeX, RTF, OpenOffice ODT, and MediaWiki markup.
 Gitit can be configured to